 Watch this short Youtube video prepared by LincolnNevb:

 Where to Retire in Lincoln and Home Prices

 Lincoln is so big that it has a large variety of interesting neighborhoods to live in.
 College View was once a separate village and is adjacent to Union College.
 This Historic Bungalow District has some interesting architectural examples.
-The median price of a home in Lincoln was $184,400 in the last quarter of 2018, according to the National Association of Realtors.
+The median price of a home in Lincoln was $227,600 in the 4t quarter of 2020, up 14.4% from a year earlier, according to the National Association of Realtors.

 Over 100 parks, the Cornhuskers of University of Nebraska-Lincoln, a low cost of living, and an almost unbelievably low unemployment rate - under 3.5%.

 You have to like living out in the hinderlands.